thilojaeggi/homebrew-qemu-virgl/README.md

 - `-vga virtio-gpu-gl-pci`: Use the VirtIO GPU with OpenGL acceleration.
 - `-display cocoa,gl=es`: Use the Cocoa display backend for macOS with OpenGL ES.
 - `-usb -device usb-tablet`: Use a USB tablet device for better mouse handling.
+- `-chardev qemu-vdagent,id=spice,name=vdagent,clipboard=on`: Enable clipboard sharing with the host.
+- `-device virtio-serial-pci`: Use the VirtIO serial device.
+- `-device virtserialport,chardev=spice,name=com.redhat.spice.0`: Use the VirtIO serial port for SPICE.

 ### Troubleshooting